libor-m/scrimer/doc/1-remove-adaptors.rst

 Quality check of the raw data
 -----------------------------
-Results of the quality check of the raw data can be used as a reference point to check the improvments done by this step.
+Results of the quality check of the raw data can be used as a reference point to check the improvements done by this step.

 .. code-block:: bash